kubermatic/docs/content/kubermatic/v2.14/monitoring/customization/_index.en.md

 #### Extending the Helm Chart

 If you have more than a couple of rules, you can also place new YAML files inside the `rules/` directory before you deploy the Helm chart.
 They will be included like you would expect.
-To prevent maintainence headaches further down the road you should never change the existing files inside the chart.
+To prevent maintenance headaches further down the road you should never change the existing files inside the chart.
 If you need to get rid of the predefined rules, see the next section on how to achieve it.

 #### Custom ConfigMaps/Secrets